Medical device design: Pathway to clearance or approval

 The US FDA allows for three regulatory pathways that allow the marketing of medical devices.
 The first is self-registration.
 The second, and by far the most common is the so-called 510(k) clearance process (named after the Food, Drug, and Cosmetic Act section that describes the process).
 A new medical device that can be demonstrated to be "substantially equivalent" to a previously legally marketed device can be "cleared" by the FDA for marketing as long as the general and special controls as described below are met.
 The vast majority of new medical devices (99%) enter the marketplace via this process.
 The 510(k) pathway rarely requires clinical trials.

 The third regulatory pathway for new medical devices is the Premarket Approval process (PMA), described below, which is similar to the pathway for a new drug approval.
 Typically, clinical trials are required for this premarket approval pathway.

 The FDA process between drugs and devices is different, with most devices requiring clearance for the market launch, not approval.
 Approval is required for the PMA process of Class III devices.

 Timeline

-In comparison to a device, a drug takes up to nine year longer to reach the market.
+In comparison to a device, a drug takes up to nine years longer to reach the market.
 It can take drugs up twelve years to be granted FDA approval.
-In general, for class I, II and III devices, from the design process until the final FDA market clearance, it can take anywhere from three to seven year.
+In general, for class I, II and III devices, from the design process until the final FDA market clearance, it can take anywhere from three to seven years.